 2. Contact details

 This is one of the most important parts of your TEFL CV.
 Include your full name and date of birth as well as your nationality (as some countries require this for visa purposes).
 Make sure you include an email address you can be contacted on, as employers will tend to get in touch with you this way first just for ease.

 Most TEFL employers ask you to attach a photo to your CV, but avoid putting up a standard passport pic (let’s face it: we don’t look our best, and it doesn’t give an insight into who we are as a person).
 Your picture should still be professional and you should dress nice, but SMILE!
 You want employers to look at you and think ‘they look like a good teacher – I’d like them working at my school’.

 Explain to your prospective employer who you are by summing yourself up in a few sentence.
 Avoid the cliches of ‘working well independently/in a team’ and instead focus on your skills towards teaching, and why you want to move to that particular company as it’ll show you’ve done your research.

 5. Your education/employment

 Include all your qualifications, starting from the most recent, and any previous jobs or work experience you’ve had.
+Make sure you also include your TEFL training!
 What’s so great about the eResume is once you’ve completed a checkpoint, you can showcase it on your eResume, so you have physical proof of how good you are at planning lessons and completing the tasks required to become a successful TEFL teacher.